bormaxi8080/osint-timeline/DRAFT.md

 Swarms is the most reliable, scalable, and adaptive multi-agent orchestration framework available today.
 We provide a comprehensive suite of production-ready, prebuilt multi-agent architectures, including sequential, concurrent, and hierarchical systems.
 Additionally, Swarms offers backward compatibility with leading agent frameworks and interoperability with protocols such as MCP, x402, skills, and much more: https://github.com/kyegomez/swarms

+jcode is built to be as performant and resource efficient as possible.
+Every metric is optimized to the bone, which is important for scaling multi-session workflows.
+Here we sample a few metrics to show the difference: RAM usage and boot up: https://github.com/1jehuang/jcode

 ----

 **Software Development & APIs:**